antifraudcg/proposals/use-cases/use-cases.md

 Phishing is a type of social engineering where an attacker sends a fraudulent (e.g., spoofed, fake, or otherwise deceptive) message designed to trick a person into revealing sensitive information to the attacker or to deploy malicious software on the victim's infrastructure like ransomware ([https://en.wikipedia.org/wiki/Phishing](https://en.wikipedia.org/wiki/Phishing))

-### Phone Takeover (e.g. phone porting or SIM Swap)

-Bad actors bypass identity verification controls at mobile carriers to temporarily take control of a telephone number.
-Subsequently, they either port the telephone number to a new carrier and device that they control, or they initiate a SIM swap, wherein the target’s phone number is assigned to a new device which is also on the carrier’s network.
-These attacks can be initiated online, in store, over the phone.
-Telco’s typically ask for additional information to validate the abuser’s identity, however their controls may be inadequate.
-Other less common methods include call forwarding, voicemail compromise, compromise of a phone carrier website (to access text messages and selectively forward calls), and malware.

-Once a phone number is compromised, MFA can be bypassed, often resulting in huge monetary losses.
-This is the primary attack vector that we see in crypto-jacking, but it is also a common pattern in payments/account transfer fraud.

 ### Token Theft

 Session credentials for authenticated users are traditionally stored as cookies, which are trivially extracted by malware running with user privileges.
 Services traditionally defend against this by associating certain invariant client properties (screen size, webGL renderer, etc) with a user’s cookie, and rejecting the session credential (forcing the use to re-authenticate) if it appears that the cookie is used on a new device.